informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent key of the table.
 The defined display of the key SHOULD be presented, with a link to the current displayed row of data.
 It will be served as a self-link.
 - `{ "source": ` _sourceentry_ `}`:  Defines a pseudo-column based on the given _sourceentry_.
 For detailed explanation and examples please refer to [here](pseudo-columns.md#examples).
 Other optional attributes that this JSON document can have are:
   - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
-  - `display`: The markdown pattern to use for generating the value for this column.
+  - `display`: The display settings for generating the column presentation value.
+The available options are:
+    - `markdown_pattern`: Markdown pattern that will be used for generating the value.
+    - `template_engine`: The template engine that should be used for the `markdown_pattern`.
+    - `waitfor`: List of secondary pseudo-columns that the current column will use in the defined `markdown_pattern`.
 Please refer to [pseudo-columns display document](pseudo-column-display.md) for more information.
+    - `array_ux_mode`: If you have `"aggregate": "array"` or `"aggregate": "array_d"` in the pseudo-column definition, a comma-seperated value will be presented to the user.
+You can use `array_display` attribute to change that.
+The available options are,
+      - `olist` for ordered bullet list.
+      - `ulist` for unordered bullet list.
+      - `csv` for comma-seperated values.
+      - `raw` for space-seperated values.
   - `comment`: The tooltip to be used in place of the default heuristics for the column.
   - `entity`: If the _sourceentry_ can be treated as entity (the source column is key of the table), setting this attribute to `false` will force the scalar mode.
   - `self_link`: If the defined source is one of the unique not-null keys of the table, and is in entity mode; this attribute will switch the display mode to self-link.